carlst99/VolumeRaiser/README.md

 **Foreword**

 My computer has an extremely annoying habit of randomly dropping the volume of inactive audio sessions to one.
 Yes, 1%.
 I still haven't found the cause except for that it's correlated with audio ducking, so VolumeRaiser is my slap-on solution.
-It works a treat if I run it once at startup and every time I leave an audio call.
+It works a treat if I run it once at startup and every five minutes thereafter.

 **Why two projects?**